pcollinson/nftfw/tests/README.txt

 directory as they found it.

 Several tests compare program output with static data files living in 'data', if the contents of 'sys' are changed, this can make tests break.

 Tests that use stored data will also create a new file in 'newdata' when they run.
 The relevant file can be copied to 'data' so that the next run will be using the correct comparison data.
+Alternatively,
+$ make init
+can be used to create the files.

 Some things cannot be tested - for example, the current nftables on the system are not touched.